DRV No2 (PREORDER)

-Hey, friends.
-I am opening up orders on the second official batch of my DRV distortion pedal.
-I am so excited to bring you DRV No2, which will be the same as the first run sonically and structurally.
-It’s hard to tell from the pictures, but it is a soft, slightly reflective, flat chrome color.
+I’m going to continue this color because I still like it the most.
+It’s a bit hard to tell from the pictures, but it is a soft, slightly reflective, flat chrome color.
 I really love how unique this enclosure looks and feels and I hope that you do, too.
 I feel that it was closer to my initial inspiration - the DeLorean (also released in 1981).
 This type of powder coat is unique in that it is flat and does not have a top clear coat.
 This means that each pedal will wear uniquely, like a nice pair of jeans or a vintage pedal maybe?
+This is not a perfectionist enclosure, I like to think that it reminds me of another mythical chrome colored pedal.
 My goal in this project is to capture the feel and essence of a vintage pedal—that extra something special—and I feel that the DRV captures the vibe of a vintage pedal in its specificity alone.
-This is a unique sounding pedal.
+This is a truly unique sounding pedals, as well uniquely aesthetic.

 Runs on 9v standard (boss style) power.
 Battery clip or power supply is not included.
 An isolated power supply is recommended.